Omalizumab for angioedema

 Omalizumab is supplied as a solution in a prefilled single-dose syringe, or in a prefilled single-dose autoinjector, at three different strengths (75 mg/0.5 mL, 150 mg/mL, and 300 mg/2 mL).
 It is also available as a powder in single dose vials containing 150 mg of the therapy’s active ingredient that must be diluted in sterile water before being administered.

-Omalizumab is given by subcutaneous injection, and it should be administered under the guidance of a healthcare professional.
-The therapy can be self-administered in some cases.
+Treatment is given by subcutaneous injection, and it should be administered under the guidance of a healthcare professional.
+Omalizumab can be self-administered in some cases.
+The exact dose and frequency of administration vary depending on the specific indication for which the therapy is being used.

 Omalizumab in angioedema clinical trials